Beta-aspartyl-N-acetylglucosaminidase

-Thus, the two substrates of this enzyme are 1-beta-aspartyl-N-acetyl-D-glucosaminylamine and H_{2}O, whereas its two products are L-asparagine and N-acetyl-D-glucosamine.
+The enzyme characterised from epididymis hydrolyses aspartylglucosamine to N-acetyl-D-glucosamine and L-asparagine.
+The enzyme also acts on other nitrogen-linked glycans.

 This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
 The systematic name of this enzyme class is 1-beta-aspartyl-N-acetyl-D-glucosaminylamine L-asparaginohydrolase.
 This enzyme is also called beta-aspartylacetylglucosaminidase.